Sector Update: Tech Stocks Advance Premarket Tuesday

-Technology stocks were advancing premarket Tuesday as the Technology Select Sector SPDR Fund (XLK) was up 0.5% and the SPDR S&P Semiconductor ETF (XSD) was 0.9% higher recently.
+Technology stocks were advancing premarket Tuesday, with the Technology Select Sector SPDR Fund (XLK) up 0.1% and the SPDR S&P Semiconductor ETF (XSD) 1.2% higher recently.

-ASE Technology Holding (ASX) was over 2% higher after saying its June net revenue rose to 46.93 billion New Taiwan dollars ($1.45 billion) from NT$46.72 billion a year earlier.
+Activist investor Starboard Value owns 6.6% of Match Group (MTCH) shares, a regulatory filing showed, and is pushing for changes within the online-dating company to improve margins or consider going private.
+Match Group rose past 6% premarket.

-Gilat Satellite Networks (GILT) rose past 3% after saying it received a follow-on six-year order for over $10 million from Internet Para Todos to deliver mobile services across rural Peru.
+JinkoSolar Holding (JKS) was up more than 2% after saying its JinkoSolar Middle East DMCC unit has agreed to establish a joint venture with Renewable Energy Localization, and Vision Industries, in Saudi Arabia.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.